imno2023/symposium/index.md

 ---
 Welcome to the ImNO Symposium 2023!

-On March 23rd and 24th!
+Taking place during Thursday March 23rd and Friday March 24th!

 DoubleTree by Hilton, London Ontario